zellygao/CS.11.03-Lab.3.1/README.md

 - At least 10 conditional statements. (if, if/else, if/else if/else).
 - At least 10 different methods with a variety of return types.

-You may change anything in the starter code.
 As long as it's appropriate for school, you may have any kind of storyline for your adventure.